-The Golden Summit Project (the "Project") is a road accessible gold exploration project near Fairbanks, Alaska.
-The Project consists of a several long-term leases ("Keystone Claims", "Newsboy Claims", "Green Claims", and "Alaska Mental Health Trust Property") and claims and lands owned by Freegold.
+The Golden Summit Project (the "Project") is a road-accessible gold exploration project near Fairbanks, Alaska.
+The Project consists of several long-term leases ("Keystone Claims", "Newsboy Claims", "Green Claims", and "Alaska Mental Health Trust Property") and claims and lands owned by Freegold.
 The Project is subject to various fixed and sliding net smelter return royalties ("NSRs") ranging from 1% to 5%, depending on the price of gold.
 The Project is also subject to various payments and annual work commitments.

 Freegold has been exploring the Project intermittently since 1992.
 Exploration activities have included ground and airborne geophysics, rock, soil and trench sampling and drilling (reverse circulation, rotary air blast and core).
-In addition, detailed geochemical and geophysical programs have been undertaken over the entire Project.
 The Project is host to several high-grade historical gold mines as well as significant historical placer gold production.
 It is estimated that some 6.75 million ounces of placer gold have been recovered from the streams that drain the Golden Summit Project area.